 Unfortunately, our bathroom shower started leaking in the basement, so I repaired the leak but will trash the entire bathroom soon.

-Everything has slowed to a snail’s pace dealing with our son and his possible autism diagnosis, home school, summer camp online, gardening, blogging and so on.
+Everything has slowed to a snail’s pace dealing with our son and his possible autism diagnosis, home school, summer camp online, gardening, blogging, etc.

-It’s not how we envisioned our renovation plans, but family comes first.
+It’s not how we envisioned our renovation plans; family comes first.

-Besides, the price of wood is off the charts right now, so I’m going to wait to renovate.
+Besides, the price of wood is off the charts right now, so I will wait to renovate it.

 Right now, grocery shopping has not been as enjoyable for us as it used to be.

 We’ve lost our grocery fun motivation since COVID-19, as most people have.

 That’s all for June.
 Tedious and expensive is how I describe it.